ibid/ibid/docs/api/ibid.utils.rst

    If *count* is 1, return *singular*, otherwise *plural*.

+   It's recommended to use complete words for *singular* and *plural* rather than suffixes.

 .. function:: decode_htmlentities(text)

    Return *text* with all HTML entities removed, both numeric and